ebenp/figpager/README.md

 ## Development / Testing
 Submit issues and PRs through GitHub.
-Testing is done with tox. [tox-conda](https://github.com/tox-dev/tox-conda) is used with tox.
+Testing is done with tox.

 ## License